Monster Essays - Thousands of essays

 19: To His Coy Mistress

 To His Coy Mistress Carla In “To His Coy Mistress” by Andrew Marvell, the speaker tells of how fleeting life is and tries to persuade his mistress to consummate their love.
 Even though Marvell divides this poem into three logical sections, the diction could be more passionate and romantic.
 His focus should be less on death and more on their relationship.
-In ...
+In the beginning ...

 20: To His Coy Mistress